bluerosegarden/flowerbed/content/Math/Logarithms.md

 10^3&=2x+1
 \end{align}
 $$
+> [!warning]
+> If the problem was originally an exponent and *you* converted it into a logarithm, it's totally ok if the one of the solutions results in a negative log nor zero.
+However, **if the original problem is a logarithm then it cannot be a negative.**
+> Example, $\log -3$ is incorrect.
+However $10^{-3}$ is totally fine!
 ### Log both sides first
 Sometimes (especially if you have an $e$) simply taking the log of both sides is the easiest way to simplify it, because it removes it!